ZimCodes/Zeiver/README.md

 # Zeiver
 **Zeiver** is designed to scrape and download content recursively from ODs _(open directories)_.
-It also provides a means of retrieving links to them as well.
+It also provides a means of retrieving links to the content as well.

 __*Zeiver does not download the entire OD itself, only the files.__